 Now I reckon I know why she kind of dropped off the radar.

-PZ Myers, a science professor, has very ably knocked down her untrue scientific claims as well as shed light on how dishonest and shady her reaction was to his criticism and request for her “scientific” sources.
+PZ Myers, a science professor, very ably knocked down her untrue scientific claims.
+He also shed light on how dishonest and shady her reaction was to his criticism and his request for her “scientific” sources.

 Libby Anne, meanwhile, has discussed why Ms. Kruszelnicki’s pride in being oh-so-very-secular isn’t really that special considering that even the most rabidly religious forced-birthers use the exact same arguments she does.
 True, incidentally.
 It’s the weirdest thing, isn’t it?

 The awesome Amanda Marcotte, over at Pandagon, has weighed in with just how damned tiresome these retreaded forced-birther arguments are–and she’s right; in 25 years of dealing with forced-birthers, I can tell you that they are still using the outdated, debunked fake science, manipulation tactics, quote-mined statements, and false claims that they were using back when I was in college.
 I shouldn’t be as astonished as I am to find just how little has changed.
 You’d think they’d at least have gotten more sophisticated or something, but no, it’s all quite literally the stuff I heard and knew was a lie back in the 1990s.